You can check the usage of any CLI command using the inbuilt

 --action-delayOverride actionDelay test script setting

---loop-countOverride the loopCount setting in the test script.
-This is normally overridden to 1 when running via the cli.
+--loop-countOverride the loopCount setting in the test script

 --strictCompile the script in strict mode.
 This can be helpful in diagnosing problems.

---work-rootSpecify a custom work root.
-(Default: a directory named after your test script, and at the same location)
+--work-rootSpecify a custom work root to save the test results.
+(Default: a directory named after your test script, under /tmp/element-results of your project folder)

 --test-data-rootSpecify a custom path to find test data files.
 (Default: the same directory as the test script)